-Here’s a sneak peak at my portfolio and it found two funds that have significantly higher fees than they should:
+Here's a sneak peek at my portfolio and it found two funds that have significantly higher fees than they should:

 The other tool that does a similar function is FeeX.
 It's a free tool that allows you to connect your accounts and it scans them for fees.
 Once it's complete it provides you with a report that highlights alternatives and what you could save.
 It actually found the same issues as Personal Capital.
 Here's an example: